joao-m-lourenco-alpt/advanced-jenkins-training/sql/LAB.md

     - PostalCode varchar(255)
     - Country varchar(255)

+## DML Operations

+DML stands for Data Manipulation Language and is used to managing and manipulating data in the database.

 4. Insert the following data in the table `Costumer`.

 | CustomerID    | CustomerName                      | ContactName       | Address	                    | City          | PostalCode    | Country       |